habin-isa/CV/README.md

 - 16 week Coding bootcamp
 - Diving in with understanding how to code
 - Independent and motivated learner
-- A big believer of peer-programming
+- A big believer of pair-programming
 - Learning how to be wrong and the process of problem-solving

 - OOP, TDD, MVC, DDD
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Java, JavaScript
-- RSpec, Jasmine
+- RSpec, Jasmine, Nightwatch, Capybara, jUnit
+- React, HTML, CSS
+- Springboot, Sinatra

 The University of Brighton (September 2013 - June 2017)